-Did you know that the Eat Better Start Better (EBSB) guidelines are the voluntary food and drink guidelines for early years settings, here in the UK?
-Following EBSB will support your setting to meet the Early Years Foundation Stage (EYFS) welfare requirement for the provision of healthy, balanced and nutritious food and drink.
+Did you know, the Eat Better Start Better (EBSB) guidelines are the voluntary food and drink guidelines for early years settings, here in the UK?
+Following EBSB will support your setting to meet the EYFS welfare requirement for the provision of healthy, balanced and nutritious food and drink.

 Plan menus which outline all of the meals and snacks provided in your setting

-- Your menu should clearly outline what foods are offered across all meals, puddings AND snacks
+- It sounds simple, but one of our key menu planning tips for early years settings, is to ensure that your menu should clearly outline what foods are offered across all meals, puddings AND snacks.

 - Try to plan menus lasting a number of weeks.
 A menu covering between two and four weeks will provide children with lots of dietary variety and keep them interested and excited about the foods on offer.